Korg SQ-1 – Introduction, Demo & Review

 - INTERESTING POLYRHYTHMIC AND RHYTHM COMPOSITION ON THE FLY!

-For those who are accustomed to or only use the ubiquitous DAW piano roll, there is another way!
+There is another way for those who are accustomed to or only use the ubiquitous DAW piano roll!

-The Korg SQ-1 is a step sequencer at a reasonable price which could be your introduction into hardware sequencing and can spark, or even force you to create patterns, rhythms and sequences which you never would have conceived otherwise.
+The Korg SQ-1 is a step sequencer at a reasonable price which could be your introduction to hardware sequencing and can spark, or even force you to create patterns, rhythms, and sequences which you never would have conceived otherwise.

 This is a big plus for when you hit those inevitable writer’s block moments and a good piece of inspiration-introducing gear to have around the studio!

 As great as the Korg SQ1 is at what it can do, there are some glaring and not-so-glaring things that are left to be desired.